STEPHEN VALDER | DURATION: 58 MINUTES

 Stephen explains why he became interested in affordable housing and how he has gone about contributing to solutions.

-He discusses whether renting out his properties are a business or a mission.
+He discusses whether renting out his properties is a business or a mission.

-Stephen reveals what he wants his life to have been about.
+Stephen reveals what he wants his life to be about.

 plus Mark’s Personal Word Essay: Leo Tolstoy and the Blues

 What would or does interest you in retirement?